Chart Color Schemes

 Grindelwald - Lanena has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified seven projects potentially impacting this area.
-Notable ones are Exeter Pedestrian Crossings, Exeter High School Major Redevelopment, West Tamar Highway Targeted Upgrades (Exeter to Launceston), and Atkinsons Road Upgrade.
-Below is a list of most relevant projects.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Notable ones include Exeter Pedestrian Crossings, Exeter High School Major Redevelopment, West Tamar Highway Targeted Upgrades from Exeter to Launceston, and Atkinsons Road Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.